idaholab/moose/tutorials/darcy_thermo_mech/doc/content/numerical/fem_solve.md

 ## Manual Jacobian Calculation

-The remainder of the tutorial will focus on using [!ac](AD) for computing Jacobian terms, but it is possible to compute them manually.
+The the tutorial will start with computing Jacobian terms manually, but ultimately rely on using [!ac](AD) for computing these terms.

 It is recommended that all new Kernel objects use AD.